International Electrical Exhibition of 1884: Franklin and Morse

 The show featured the displays of 196 commercial exhibitors and 1,500 exhibits, including a historical exhibit that featured devices used by Benjamin Franklin and the first Morse telegraph instrument.
 The novel application of electricity to the running of a railroad train, printing presses, sewing machines was demonstrated, as was an electrical searchlight, which had never been seen before.

 Edison

 Many of Thomas Edison's companies had display booths at the exhibition.
 The Edison Electric Light Company showed in operation their system of house lighting as supplied from a central station.
 The Edison Company for Isolated Lighting exhibited their system of lighting factories, hotels, hospitals, and other places situated beyond the reach of a central lighting station.
-A full assortment of Edison lamps and dynamos also made up parts of other exhibits, as well as a quarter-length Bust of Edison himself, made of bronzed plaster.
-The sculptor was Rupert Schmid - and an image of the Display (with the Bust), is sought by researcher Allen Koenigsberg.
+A full assortment of Edison light bulbs (including experimental ones demonstrating the Edison effect) and dynamos also made up parts of other exhibits, as well as a quarter-length bust of Edison made of bronzed plaster by Rupert Schmid.